 Stop calling your youth group a youth group

 The only way to combat the attitude that your meeting is just one of many meetings is to establish the identity of your meeting.
-You may even have to change the way your meeting is done to reflect this new identity placing value on meeting needs, praying for one another, etc. rather than the entertainment value of your meeting.
+You may even have to change the way your meeting is done to reflect this new identity, placing value on meeting needs, praying for one another, etc. rather than the entertainment value of your meeting.

 Who are the biggest fans of what what you have going on?
 Get their opinion and input on what the program should look like and where it should be heading.
 You can’t carry the load of leadership by yourself.
 The kids you involve in leadership and servanthood, will be the greatest benefactors of the changes they make.

-Stop babying them
+Stop babying your teens

 …and start leading them